-Yedidia Efron (1878-1951) was born in Indura, now in Belarus but formerly in Grodno District of the old Russian Empire.
+Yedidia Efron (1878-1951) was born in Indura, now in Belarus but formerly in the Grodno District of the former Russian Empire.

 His family emigrated to Argentina when he was 17, in 1895.
 Efron became an educator and was well-known in the Jewish-Argentine community.
 Before he died he wrote a memoir that later was published in Buenos Aires as Amdur, mayn geboyrn-shtetl.

 In English: My Home Town, Amdur.
 The Jews of Indura referred to the town as Amdur.
 The book appeared in 1973, and has been partly translated in English.
 Portions appear in the Jewish memorial site, KehilaLinks, see here.

 Efron therefore recalled a time before the Nazi exterminations of Jews.
 A Russian pogrom did arrive, in 1905, but Efron had already departed.
 While the Christians in town are described as a separate community, by his account Jews and Christians lived and worked together, and generally had peaceable relations.

 The town constable was not a Jew but took pride in speaking Yiddish.
 Jews and Gentiles of different backgrounds had lived together for hundreds of years in that part of Europe.

 The book is mainly a “domestic” picture, warmly written.
 It describes incidents and personalities particular in some cases to Jewish communities of the period, but most people today can relate to it I think, especially who know the small town atmosphere.

 Some chapters are sentimental in nature, à la musical and film Fiddler on the Roof.
 Of course, as the author explained, he was writing 55 years after leaving Indura.